 It’s worth noting the neonatal mortality rate for home births in the study we cited may actually be higher.
 Any baby that was born at home and was later transferred to a hospital before dying would have been listed by CDC data as a hospital outcome instead of a home one.

 One question moms may ask is if they are more likely to need interventions such as an operative vaginal delivery or Cesarean section with a planned home birth.
-The answer is no. Despite the higher neonatal mortality rate, the risk of needing medical interventions is much lower with planned home births than hospital births.
+The answer is no. Despite the higher neonatal mortality rate, the need for medical interventions is actually much lower with planned home births than hospital births.

 Here are the rates for common interventions, both at home and at the hospital (source):